 Stock earned from purchase activities.

 The stock you receive in addition to (or as a substitute for) earning cash back on purchases at participating stores is a rebate.
 A rebate is a reduction in the price you paid for your purchase.
-It is not income, according to the IRS.
+It is our understanding that this is not income, according to the IRS.
 Your tax advisor can be more specific for your particular circumstances.

 Stock earned from referral activities.

 The stock you earn because you helped iConsumer grow is income to you.
 You may owe income taxes on that income.
 Generally, you may be earning stock through member referral activities.
 If you earn and receive more than $600 in value (stock and/or cash) from us in a calendar year (under current IRS regulations) we are required to send you a 1099 form.
 The stock and cash you may earn as rebates do not count towards that $600 trigger.
 If we cannot send you a 1099, we cannot issue you your stock.

 You have "basis" in the stock you earn, probably equal to the value used to calculate any income tax you may have owed when you earned that stock.
 When and if you sell that stock, you probably owe a tax on the gains you made, in excess of your basis.
 That is, if your value was $600, and you sell it for $1,000, you probably owe tax on $400.